Even if you’re short of space, Making a Butterfly Garden in containers is possible with some of the most amazing hacks in this article!

 Making a Butterfly Garden in Containers

-Arrange Plants at a different height
+5. Arrange Plants at Different Heights

 Pollinators attract towards the areas where plants are planted densely and flowers appear in masses as they prefer to flutter from flower to flower.

-Do you know butterflies can see colors and they attract more towards bold and warm colors: Yellow, pink, red, purple, lavender, bluish green or orange.
-Also, the flowers that bloom in clusters, short tubular flowers or those with large flat petals lures them.
+Do you know butterflies can see colors and they attract more towards bold and warm colors.
+Yellow, pink, red, purple, lavender, blue-green, or orange work the best.

 Some butterfly species lay eggs and hibernate in the covering of leaf litter or mulch to save themselves from predators, you can do thick mulching on each pot to help them.